 True story.
 I speak coffee fluently.
 So, for the sake of my coffee, I had to think of something delicious, veggie-loaded and coffee cup-sized.
 Hello, breakfast cookies!

 Plus, who wouldn’t be excited about cookies for breakfast?
 Cookies make any time of day just a little more fun.

 And while the idea of a cookie for breakfast IS fun, this breakfast cookie recipe is also full of all kinds of amazing, good for-you ingredients that will help make for a nice balanced, portable and dunkable breakfast.

 Why this breakfast cookie recipe is so good!

 Mixed all in one bowl!
 Less dishes is a goal of mine in any recipe!

 Veggie-loaded.
-Breakfast gets a little neglected in the veggie department.
-Not with these cookies in your fridge!
+Breakfast gets a little neglected in the veggie department, but not with these cookies in your fridge!
 Carrots AND zucchini.
-Perfectly balanced in flavor
+Perfectly balanced in flavor.

 Naturally sweetened.
 Just a little applesauce and maple syrup or honey.
 Plus tangy + sweet blueberries.

 Perfect as part of meal prep.
 These breakfast cookies are great for on-the-go breakfasts or as something to simply keep on hand to make mornings easier!
 Make them on your favorite meal prep day, pop them into your fridge and grab them whenever you need a healthy breakfast or filling snack!